bitwelder-fi/bitstew/README.md

-# Meta
+# Stew
-A library of metaprogramming
+A library of everything.

-This is a fresh remake of MOX, with different comncepts, based on elements from C++20.
+This is a fresh remake of MOX, with different concepts, based on elements from C++20.
+And a bit of all kinds of extras, utilities.

 *under construction*

+[TOC]

-# The library
+# The story

+Stew was started as a library for meta-programming, and to support dynamic typing.
+And then it slowly got moved towards a toolkit, and became an amalgam of all sorts of utility modules, and it is intended to grow in that direction.
+The repo structure is organized so that it is easy to extract modules by their header, and source.
+Standalone, pure header modules are located under `include/stew/standalone` folder, which may only rely on the core of stew, located in `include/stew/core`.
+Each module is described by a separate read.me file.

-**Meta** library is a utility for you to provide a bridge between scripting and your native C++ code.
+The **Stew** library is a set of utilities for you to provide a bridge between scripting and your native C++ code.
 The library consists of a set of lose-coupled components, and utilities.
 The core components are grouped in a singleton, the [Library](./include/meta/meta.hpp), which you must initialize at your application startup, and respectively uninitialize on application tear down.

 ```cpp
 #include <meta/meta.hpp>